kaliop/ezobjectwrapper/README.md

             -  { name: ezobject_wrapper.repository, content_type: newsletter }
 ```

+### Allowing an Entity to fetch related Entities

+A common usecase is when, given an instance of an Entity, you want to fetch its related object(s) as Entities too.
+A Trait is available for this case as well:

+    Kaliop\eZObjectWrapperBundle\Core\Traits\RelationTraversingEntity

+Just add it to your Entity class and you will be able to use 2 new methods to retrieve the contents of its object relation(s)
+fields:

+    $relatedEntity = $entity->getRelation('fieldName');
+    $relatedEntitiesArray = $entity->getRelations('anotherFieldName');

 ## Impact with the caches (a.k.a. don't shoot yourself in the foot)